This Day Tonight

-This Day Tonight (TDT) was an Australian Broadcasting Commission (ABC) evening current affairs program from 1967 to 1978.
+This Day Tonight is an Australian Broadcasting Commission (ABC) evening current affairs program that was broadcast from 1967 to 1978.

 Founding and synopsis

 TDT premiered on 10 April 1967, being the first regular nightly current affairs program on Australian TV.
 It extended ABC's award-winning coverage of current affairs, which had begun in the early 1960s with its flagship weekly program Four Corners.

 TDT was hosted for the first eight years by journalist Bill Peach.

 The original on-air team consisted of executive producer Allan Martin, and producers Sam Lipski and Ken Chown in Sydney and Bill Pritchard in Melbourne.

-The original reporters were 60 minutes, Gerald Stone Frank Bennett, Peter Luck, and Gordon Bick in Sydney;
+The original reporters were 60 Minutes, Gerald Stone Frank Bennett, Peter Luck, and Gordon Bick in Sydney;

 Gerald Lyons, Mike Crewdson and Brian King in Melbourne; and Eric Hunter in Canberra.
 Shortly after, Eric Hunter replaced Mike Crewdson in Melbourne and Mike Willesee became the program's first full-time political reporter.
 The fact that Melbourne reporters contributed to the programme with original material is often overlooked.
 Clive Hale hosted a South Australian version.

 The impetus for this program sprang from Ken Watts, then ABC Director of Television, supported by Neil Hutchinson, ABC Controller of Programs.
 Watts had been in London and seen the BBC Tonight program, which ran from 1957 to 1965, and was one of the most popular programs in the UK at that time.
 He was determined to introduce a similar program into the ABC schedule.
 His first move was to second ABC Drama producer Storry Walton with a brief to identify reporters and on-air talent for a Sydney-based program with the working title of Tonight.
 Bill Peach was Walton's early nomination for compere, while Willesee, then Press Gallery reporter for the Perth Daily News was immediately hired after an impressive performance while being interviewed on the second night the program went to air.